kierandidi/kdidi_webpage/programming/_posts/2022-10-22-python-dsintro.md

 *In case you are stuck on how to use a tool, nice people on StacOverflow can show you how to use it.*

+On StackOverflow, you can ask questions about basically everything related to programming and will often receive high-quality answers (given that you formulated your question well).
+But in most cases, you won't even have to ask a question since another person had the same or a very similar problem before you and solved it with help from StackOverflow.
+Using this tool right is a skill that cannot be overestimated since you will spend a significant amount of time using this and other similar resources.
+There are [quite some guides out there](https://www.freecodecamp.org/news/5-steps-to-become-a-better-stack-overflow-user-4ce85711c0f9/) on how to use it best; for me, learning by doing has helped the most.
+And once you are advanced enough, answering questions there can be a great way to give back and stay sharp on your coding skills at the same time!

 ## Closing thoughts

+There are many great resources out there for scientist who want to learn coding for their research, such as [this workshop webpage](https://education.molssi.org/python-scripting-biochemistry/chapters/setup.html).
+We hope that with our lecture series we give you both the skills to apply coding for basic tasks in your research and the enthusiams to continue learning new things in order to improve even more!

 *[SERP]: Search Engine Results Page